jsikyoon/Interaction-networks_tensorflow/README.md

 Adam Optimizer is used with 0.001 learning rate.
 L2-regularization is used for matrix E and all parameters (lambda values for each regularization are 0.001).

-For 2-object experiment, I generated 10 samples, which have 1000 frames, and 90%/10% data are used for training and validation.
+I generated 10 samples, which have 1000 frames, and 90%/10% data are used for training and validation.
 For qualititive measure, I newly generated 1 sample and made video files for preidiction from model and true ones.

 I did not use Random noise when traning and balancing in batch.